-At least 7 in 10 voters support using federal funding for increasing community-based violence prevention.
+At least 7 in 10 voters support using federal funding for increasing community based violence prevention.

+There are ongoing discussions about the federal government providing funding to states as a response to the impacts of the coronavirus pandemic.
 Please indicate whether you support or oppose using federal government funding for each of the following proposals: increasing community-based violence prevention workers to help prevent young people from getting involved in crime.